Day trips. Hiking with bandannas. What you should keep in mind as Washington’s outdoors spaces open back up

 But as hikers lace up their boots and mountain bikers pump up their tires, this early experiment with resuming everyday activities in the midst of a pandemic will look and feel different.
 For starters, outdoor events and camping remain prohibited.
 Don’t expect to roast s’mores over a fire at Deception Pass State Park or compete in a trail running race at Moran State Park for the foreseeable future.

-There were also no new announcements on Monday about National Forests and National Parks, where most of Washington’s most prized outdoor destinations are located.
-Catherine Caruso, a spokesperson for the Pacific Northwest unit of the U.S. Forest Service, said “we don’t have a timeline we can announce today” but indicated that Inslee’s announcement would allow the federal agency, which oversees most of the hiking terrain in the Cascades and some in the Olympics, to begin putting in place its own plans to reopen trailheads that have been closed since March 27.
+There were also no new announcements Monday about national forests and national parks, where most of Washington’s most prized outdoor destinations are located.
+Catherine Caruso, a spokesperson for the Pacific Northwest unit of the U.S. Forest Service, said, “We don’t have a timeline we can announce today” but indicated that Inslee’s announcement would allow the federal agency, which oversees most of the hiking terrain in the Cascades and some in the Olympics, to begin putting in place its own plans to reopen trailheads that have been closed since March 27.
 (Gifford Pinchot National Forest closed so-called “developed sites” on April 9.)

 “We have been working through phased-in reopening scenarios for some King County Parks locations, likely starting with natural lands and regional trails,” said Logan Harris, a spokesperson for King County Parks, which include popular trail destinations like Rattlesnake Mountain and parts of the Issaquah Alps.

 Washington’s three national parks also closed shortly after Inslee’s March 23 stay-at-home order.
 “Decisions on a phased resumption of operations will be made on a park-by-park basis and regularly monitored,” said North Cascades National Park chief of visitor services Denise Shultz.
-Olympic National Park spokesperson Penny Wagner referred the Seattle Times to President Trump’s Opening Up America Again plan but offered no specifics.
-Mt.
-Rainier National Park did not immediately return a request for comment.
+Olympic National Park spokesperson Penny Wagner referred The Seattle Times to President Trump’s Opening Up America Again plan but offered no specifics.
+Mount Rainier National Park officials did not immediately return a request for comment.

 Staying safe while enjoying the outdoors

-How should hikers, bikers, and equestrians behave on the public lands that will soon open, then?
+How should hikers, bikers and equestrians behave on the public lands that will soon open, then?
 Largely the way we were asked to behave in March, when public health measures like physical distancing were brand new.
 On Monday, Inslee encouraged Washingtonians to stick with day trips among household members and not to meet up with hiking buddies.

-“Be prepared” has never been more important: Pack extra hand soap, hand sanitizer, and toilet paper.
+“Be prepared” has never been more important: Pack extra hand soap, hand sanitizer and toilet paper.
 Don’t expect bathroom facilities to be open.
 Skip the après-hike brewery stop and bring your own food and drink to avoid visiting businesses far from home.
 That recommendation is a bitter pill for local economies, but another public health necessity to minimize the risk of viral transmission between communities.
 The face mask — or at least a bandana that can be pulled over your face — may become the 11th essential on the trail.

 The Washington Trails Association (WTA) was out in the lead during the confusing days of late March when state residents struggled to parse how they should apply Inslee’s Stay Home, Stay Healthy order to their everyday lives.
-With the impending re-openings, they are ready to lift the lockdown rule of thumb that if you have to drive to the trailhead, it’s too far.
+With the impending reopenings, they are ready to lift the lockdown rule of thumb that if you have to drive to the trailhead, it’s too far.

 “The real challenge is going to be showing that we can use our trails safely and responsibly,” said WTA director Jill Simmons.